- Visiting Chesapeake?

 - City Budget

 At present, the Chesapeake park system contains 77 park sites with 2,453 acres of land, excluding athletic fields.Parks, Recreation and Tourism is always looking for good park properties to better serve the needs of citizens.
-Mr. Luke coordinates efforts with Parks, Recreation and Tourism staff and other city departments to enhance park amenities at existing sites as well as new ones that may come online.
+The park planner coordinates efforts between Parks, Recreation and Tourism staff and other city departments to enhance park amenities at existing sites as well as new ones that may come online.